Review: Disney’s Art of Animation Resort

 –within a week of their respective openings.

-- Little Mermaid standard rooms are the best place to stay for families seeking a standard value resort room, although families with mobility issues might want a preferred room at Pop Century instead
+Little Mermaid standard rooms are the best place to stay for families seeking a standard value resort room.

-Because of the importance of these rooms–being brand new, and coming in at the top of their respective rankings–I’ve already written over 6,000 words about the two room types.
-See the links above for the detailed reviews.
+Because of the importance of this resort and these rooms–being new, and coming in at the top of their respective rankings–you’ll find thousands of words and hundreds of pictures in the later pages of this review.

-This review, in contrast, looks at the “big picture” of Art of Animation.
+This page, by way of introduction, looks at the “big picture” of Art of Animation.

 You can have a wonderful visit at any Walt Disney World resort hotel.